graemeg/fpGUI/uidesigner_ext/README.txt

-This is a patch that enable complete integration of fpGUI into Lazarus.
+This is a extended version of fpGUI Designer.

-First, compile uidesinger_ext.
+With run-only-once, window list, undo feature, integration into IDE, editor launcher,...

-Then copy main.pp into /Lazarus/ide and rebuild the ide.
+There are also some patches for integration with fpc, Lazarus, Typhon, Geany,...

 Fred van Stappen. fiens@hotmail.com